Reasons for leaving the NDIS

 Finalising your plan

-When you leave the NDIS your plan will stop and we won’t fund any NDIS supports after you leave.
-Your my NDIS contact can help you organise your final payments and connect you with services in your community, if you want them.
+Your plan will stop and we won’t fund any NDIS supports after you leave the NDIS.
+Your my NDIS contact can help you organise your final payments and connect you with services in your community if you want them.

 Indicates required field